felipejoribeiro/this-person-docs/permanent/1712346002-llama2-large-language-model.md

 You can run this code on **google colab** or any other python environment.

-## ✾ Fine-tuning the model with supervised training
+## ✾ Fine-tuning LLAMA2 with supervised training

 First, you need to download a pre-trained model.
 In this case, we are going to use [aboonaji/llama2finetune-v2](https://huggingface.co/aboonaji/llama2finetune-v2).
 Then you will need a dataset.
 The dataset must comply to the following format: